Skip to main content

 • “The feeling of incoming ambushes, deliberate emotional manipulation on behalf of the villains, and an underlying feeling of dread runs deep in the story.”

-• “I'm not ignoring the many times you gave out gems, as that made me feel as a player that I was respected, even though deep down it made me think that this was just a gateway to get people hooked.
-Every purchase or time put into this game feels like I'm in a bad relationship, but I keep telling myself it will get better.”
+• “I'm not ignoring the many times you gave out gems, as that made me feel as a player, I was respected even though deep down it made me think that this was just a gateway to get people hooked which can even be beneficial if done right but when you have mechanics that are based on luck with so many cons, every purchase or time put into this game feels like I'm in a bad relationship but I keep telling myself it will get better.”

 • replayability